-3.7 ELECTRICAL
+3.8 ELECTRICAL

-3.7.1 Conduct of Electrical Work
+3.8.1 Conduct of Electrical Work

-Electrical spaces must be certified safe for entry before entering to conduct work.
+Underground electrical spaces must be certified safe for entry before entering to conduct work.
 Cables that will be cut must be positively identified and de-energized prior to performing each cut.
 Positive cable identification must be made prior to submitting any outage request for electrical systems.
 Arrangements are to be coordinated with the Contracting Officer and Station Utilities for identification.
 The Contracting Officer will not accept an outage request until the Contractor satisfactorily documents that the circuits have been clearly identified.
+Perform all high voltage cable cutting remotely using hydraulic cutting tool.
+When racking in or live switching of circuit breakers, no additional person other than the switch operator will be allowed in the space during the actual operation.
 Plan so that work near energized parts is minimized to the fullest extent possible.
 Use of electrical outages clear of any energized electrical sources is the preferred method.
+When working in energized substations, only qualified electrical workers shall be permitted to enter.
+When work requires Contractor to work near energized circuits as defined by the NFPA 70, high voltage personnel must use personal protective equipment that includes, as a minimum, electrical hard hat, safety shoes, insulating gloves with leather protective sleeves, fire retarding shirts, coveralls, face shields, and safety glasses.
 In addition, provide electrical arc flash protection for personnel as required by NFPA 70E.
-Insulating blankets, hearing protection may be required, depending on the specific job and as delineated in the Contractor's AHA.
+Insulating blankets, hearing protection, and switching suits may be required, depending on the specific job and as delineated in the Contractor's AHA.

-3.7.2 Arc Flash Risk/Hazard Analysis
+3.8.2 Arc Flash Risk/Hazard Analysis